Glen or Glenda: Production

-The erotic-themed vignettes were not created by Wood.
+The erotic-themed striptease/bondage vignettes were not created by Wood.
 They were reportedly added by producer George Weiss.
 He needed extra scenes to add to what he felt was an overly-short film.
 While not organic parts of the narrative, they seem to tell their own tales of gender dynamics and so fit in with the general themes of the film.
 The whipping scene suggests a master/slave relationship.
-That the man is dominant and the woman submissive, seems to reflect male chauvinism.
-The flirtatious and striptease-themed vignettes were typical of 1950s exploitation films and grindhouse films, as was the rape scene.
+The man is dominant and the woman submissive, seeming to reflect male chauvinism.
+The flirtatious and striptease-themed vignettes were typical of 1950s exploitation films, as was the rape scene.
+Wood's original director's cut of the film without those added scenes runs 65 minutes, while the producer's cut of film with the added scenes runs 71 minutes.

-The film has deleted scenes.
-In the theatrical trailer, included in laserdisc and DVD editions, the scene in which Fuller hands over her angora sweater, is a different take than the one in the release version — in the trailer, she tosses it to Wood in a huff, while the release version shows her handing it over more acceptingly.
+The film has several deleted scenes.
+In the theatrical trailer, included in laserdisc and DVD editions, the scene in which Fuller hands over her angora sweater is a different take than the one in the release version — in the trailer, she tosses it to Wood in a huff, while the release version shows her handing it over more acceptingly.
 There is also a shot of Wood in drag, mouthing the word "Cut!"

 The second part of the film, titled Alan or Anne, is much shorter, told largely through stock footage, and was made to meet the distributor's demand for a sex change film.
-Alan is a pseudo-hermaphrodite who fights in World War II wearing women's underwear.
-After returning, Alan undergoes surgery to become a woman.
+Alan, whose story is essentially unrelated to that of Glen, is a pseudo-hermaphrodite who fights in World War II wearing women's underwear and undergoes sex reassignment surgery after returning from the war.